Why Is the Bitcoin Corporate Treasury Race Accelerating and What Are Its Impacts?

 There are three risks that stand out for 2026:

-• Debt Pressure: It has become a common practice for companies to issue convertible debt, buy Bitcoin, and repeat the process, assuming price appreciation.
+- Debt Pressure: It has become a common practice for companies to issue convertible debt, buy Bitcoin, and repeat the process, assuming price appreciation.
 According to Strive’s CIO Ben Werkman, this could become “a ticking time bomb” if crypto prices stagnate for an extended period.
 This is because maturity and repayment pressure on those instruments do not pause for a bear market.
-An interesting fact here is that Strategy alone carries an estimated $6.7 billion in convertible debt collateralized by its Bitcoin holdings.
+An interesting fact here is that Strategy carries approximately $6.7 billion in outstanding convertible debt used to finance Bitcoin purchases.

-• Capital-structure Compression: New analytical frameworks, such as the CEBE model, highlight that convertible debt and preferred stock sit above common equity in the capital stack.
+- Capital-structure Compression: New analytical frameworks, such as the Common Equity Bitcoin Exposure (CEBE) model, highlight that convertible debt and preferred stock sit above common equity in the capital stack.
 When Bitcoin falls, fixed obligations grow larger in BTC terms, compressing what is left for common shareholders.

-• Custody Concentration: Public firms hold over 1.1 million BTC, and a large share is managed through a small number of custodians.
-This is risky.
-One technical failure or regulatory freeze at a leading provider could trigger a systemic liquidity event across the sector.
+- Custody Concentration: Public firms hold over 1.26 million BTC, and a large share is managed through a small number of custodians.
+These include Coinbase Custody, Fidelity Digital Assets, Anchorage Digital, and others.
+The exact market-share splits among these custodians are not publicly disclosed, but the concentration itself is a risk.
+One technical failure or regulatory freeze at a leading provider could create operational disruption across the sector.

 What Does It Mean for Bitcoin’s Future?